kubernetes/git-sync/README.md

     --username <string>, $GITSYNC_USERNAME
-            The username to use for git authentication (see --password-file or --password).
+            The username to use for git authentication (see --password-file or
+            $GITSYNC_PASSWORD).
 If more than one username and password is required (e.g. with submodules), use --credential.

     -v, --verbose <int>, $GITSYNC_VERBOSE
             Set the log verbosity level.
 Logs at this level and lower will be